 We are currently advancing two of our product candidates through clinical development as well as other potential product candidates through discovery and preclinical development.
 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
 In order to obtain regulatory approval, we will be required to conduct clinical trials for each indication for each of our product candidates.
-Although our collaboration agreements with Jazz and BeiGene provide for the future funding requirements for our lead asset, zanidatamab, we will continue to require additional funding to complete the development and commercialization of zanidatamab zovodotin, and to continue to advance the development of our other product candidates, and such funding may not be available on acceptable terms or at all.
+We will continue to require additional funding to complete the development and commercialization of our product candidates and to continue to advance the development of our other product candidates, and such funding may not be available on acceptable terms or at all.
 If sufficient funds on acceptable terms are not available when needed, or at all, we could be forced to significantly reduce operating expenses and delay, scale back or eliminate one or more of our development programs or our business operations.
-For example, in January 2022, we began implementing a Company-wide reduction in workforce to help achieve a more cost-efficient organization, which we believe will enhance our ability to execute on our key priorities.
-While we completed the reduction in workforce by the end of 2022, the full impact of the reduction in workforce is not yet known.
+In January 2022, we began implementing a Company-wide reduction in workforce to help achieve a more cost-efficient organization, which we believe will enhance our ability to execute on our key priorities.
+The target of the reduction in workforce was to reduce employee headcount by at least 25% by the end of 2022.
+As of March 31, 2022, we exceeded the previously announced workforce reduction of 25%, ahead of schedule; however, the full scope, scale and impact of the reduction in workforce is not yet known.